danielgribel/hg-means/README.md

 y_n

-**Important**: Labels files must have '.label' extension.
+**Important**: Labels files must have the '.label' extension.
 Some labels are provided in `/data` folder in HG-means repository.